jina-ai/jina/docs/how-to/monitoring.md

 User is `admin`, password is `prom-operator`

-You should see the grafana home page.
+You should see the Grafana home page.

-Then go to `Browse` then `import` and copy and paste the json file from https://github.com/jina-ai/example-grafana-prometheus/blob/main/grafana-dashboards/flow.json
+Then go to `Browse` then `import` and copy and paste the JSON file from https://github.com/jina-ai/example-grafana-prometheus/blob/main/grafana-dashboards/flow.json

 You should see the following dashboard :